NBA

 Jesse Cinquini

-Former NBA guard Patrick Beverley believes an NBA team would have a difficult time beating the professional club Panathinaikos in Greece because of the massive size of the squad’s stadium.
+Former NBA guard Patrick Beverley believes an NBA team would have a difficult time playing in an Olympic stadium in Greece because of the massive capacity that would add to the pressure.

 “The Panathinaikos game in Greece,” Beverley began.
 “First Olympic stadium — 40,000 people, almost 50,000 people at a hoop game outside.
 Nah, they snapped.
 It wasn’t even the other team’s fans, it was just them.
 They — all their fans.
 It’d be tough for an NBA team to win there.
 It’d be tough.
 Not saying it wouldn’t happen — it’d be tough.
 It’d be tough.
 It’d be tough.
 That’s all.”